Fussy Eating: How to Make Kids Eat

-Is your preschooler pushing away the spoon & turning his head away from the food?
+Is your preschooler pushing away the spoon and turning his head away from the food?
 Is your child picky about certain foods?
 Looks like you are dealing with a fussy eater.

-Don’t worry, Fussy eating is a common behavior seen in many preschoolers.
-Factors like feeding styles and practices employed by the mother or the care giver, as well as the influence of family, and the personality of the child, etc lead to the development of a fussy eating behavior.
+Don’t worry, fussy eating is a common behavior seen in many preschoolers.
+Factors like feeding styles employed by the mother or the caregiver, the influence of family, and the personality of the child can lead to the development of a fussy eating behavior.

 - Refuses to eat foods of a specific texture or color.

-- Scared to try new foods – Stops eating familiar foods or eats selective foods only.
+- Scared to try new foods, stops eating familiar foods or eats selective foods only.

-- Has special food preferences and preparations and may completely avoid certain food groups such as fruits
+- Has special food preferences and preparations and may completely avoid certain food groups such as fruits and vegetables.

 - Slow eating and low enjoyment of food, leading to lengthy meal times.